Mathematical Foundations of Regression Methods for the approximation of the Forward Initial Margin

 The rest of this paper is organized as follows.
-Section 2 translates the practitioner's definition of initial margin into a formal probability setting.
-Section 3-4 develop the assumptions needed to fit the initial margin problem into a classical problem of orthogonal projections into Hilbert spaces.
+Section 2 translates the practitioner's definition of the forward initial margin into a formal probability setting.
+Sections 3-4 develop the assumptions needed to fit the forward initial margin problem into a classical problem of orthogonal projections into Hilbert spaces.
 The last section concludes by linking back the formal theory presented with the practitioner's suggested approaches.